Category: Ferns

 Evergreen Ferns Brighten Winter Gardens

-Autumn color and falling leaves turn a gardener’s thoughts to the winter months ahead.
-While we’re still buying flats of bright pansies, pots of chrysanthemums and a pumpkin or two, let’s take the opportunity to also seek out evergreen ferns at local garden centers and online nurseries.
-Evergreen ferns brighten the winter landscape as the ‘main event’ in winter container plantings, as ground cover under trees, and in borders and foundation plantings.
-There are at least four...
+Brighten Your Winter Garden with Evergreen Ferns Falling leaves and cooler mornings turn a gardener’s thoughts to the winter months ahead.
+While we are still buying flats of bright pansies, pots of chrysanthemums, and a pumpkin or two, let’s take the opportunity to also seek out evergreen ferns at local garden centers and online nurseries.
+Evergreen ferns brighten the winter landscape as the ‘main event’ in winter container plantings, as ground cover under trees, and in borders and foundation...